afoninv/gatsby-netlify-blogs/src/pages/blog/2021-02-15-gdpr-data-mapping-where-do-i-start.md

 Save time and effort by downloading Soveren’s free GDPR data mapping template.</div>

 <a href="/data-mapping-template" class='button button_big mappingTemplate__button'>Download now</a>

 </div>

 ## Assess data usage

-Now that we understand how to subcategorize the personal data you hold, it is important to assess how you use the data, i.e. what is the purpose for why you hold these data.
+Now that we understand how to subcategorize the personal data you hold, it is important to assess how you use the data, i.e. what is the purpose for why you hold this data.
 For each subcategory, indicate whether you hold personal data for the purpose of:

 * Accounting
 * Customer support